29 Reasons Why Film Is Better Than Digital Photography

 Better-looking cameras.

 Film cameras can look and feel expensive without costing much.
 Pictured above are Bolsey Model C, Fed 2, and Praktica MTL 5B.
 All of these cameras currently sell for less than $500 in mint condition, tested and working.
-They all come with precision-machined metal chassis, a feature reserved for $5,000+ new or $1,500 used digital cameras.
+They all come with precision-machined metal chassis, a feature usually reserved for $5,000+ new or $1,500 used digital cameras.

 TLR, a camera system that uses two identical lenses — one for the viewfinder and one for exposures — can only make sense as a film camera.
 Their unique, beautiful design is a practical application of the technology available at the time.

-The miniaturization technology of the mid-1900s is responsible for the beautiful and complex mechanical apparatuses like the Vitessa A cameras.
+The miniaturization technology of the mid-1900s is responsible for beautiful and complex mechanical apparatuses like the Vitessa A cameras.
 A 50mm 𝒇2.0 lens on a full-frame body designed to fold into a pocketable brushed metal brick with chromed accents and a leather grip.

 Image ownership.

 Who owns the photograph?
 Simple: it’s she who holds the negative.
 Analogue photography makes identifying the original “main” copy simple.
-It’s the stip of film that was exposed by the camera.
+It’s the strip of film that was exposed by the camera.
 Everything else is a copy — including the scans and the prints of that photograph.

 Digital images are virtual-only goods.
 They can be copied an unlimited amount of times with no quality loss.
 Because of that, verifying the ownership of a digital file is difficult.
 NFTs are the touted modern solution to the digital files’ ownership problem.
 However, NFTs still give no physical presence other than the pollution created through their high energy consumption.